Ak11rA/CalExtractor/README.md

 Configure: `gcal_calendar_id` to the calendar ID of the Google Calendar you want to sync to.
 You can find the ID in the settings of the calendar.

+### configure Google Credentials

+Copy file googlecredentials.json-EXAMPLE to googlecredentials.json and fill in client_id anf secret from your Google API project (see quickstart guide).

 ## How to generate an ICS file

 ### from Outlook 2019